bzuidgeest/SmileStick/README.md

 # SmileStick

+* Cleanup branch is work in progress to make some nicer code.

 This is my repository for my experiments in using a pi pico to control a VTech v.SMILE controller.